 The Carver County Recorder's Office has public access computer terminals available during business hours.
 Interested bidders may wish to use these computers to research any subsequent mortgages and/or liens on the property.

 Interested bidders generally do not have access to look at the property prior to sale.
 An exception would be if the property is for sale.
 In those circumstances, interested bidders may contact the realtor to arrange viewing of the property.

 In Carver County, sales are conducted in the lobby of the Carver County Sheriff's Office.
 A sheriff's deputy or designee reads the Notice of Sale.
 The mortgagee's representative will then open bidding with the amount due on the property.
 Any other interested buyers may then bid on the property.
 Bids must be in increments of one dollar or more.
-The buyer must present cash or certified funds in entirety to the sheriff at the time of the sale.
+The buyer must present cash or certified funds (made payable to Carver County) in entirety to the sheriff at the time of the sale.

 After the sale, the sheriff issues a Report of Sale.
 The Report of Sale acts as a receipt for the sale.

 After the sale, the mortgagor has a period of time, usually six or twelve months to redeem or sell the premises.
 During that time, the mortgagor may continue to live in the home.
 If the mortgagor does redeem, the buyer's money is returned with interest.
 If the mortgagor does not redeem, the buyer may begin the eviction process.